More ANOVAs

 Back to type = III

-Much of this follows an excellent post by .
-A paper by Venables (n.d.) may also be helpful.
+Much of this follows several excellent posts (“ANOVA,” n.d.-; Scholer, n.d.) .
+A paper by Venables (n.d.) may also be helpful, as might .

 We introduced the various types of sums of squares in the previous chapter, but they didn’t matter much there.
 However, here they do.
 This returns to the idea that we can partition the variance of a given point among various factors.In general, we can think about determining the impact by comparing sums of squares from models with and without a factor of interest (using incremental sums of squares).
 So, for a model